nanos-world/docs/getting_started/server_manual/ServerRequirements.rst

 .. warning:: Nanos world server executable may not work properly if one or more folders from the PATH of the server executable have spaces.

 Depending of your system, some extra steps are needed.

 The system need to be updated with the latest version of your distribution.

+If your distribution is the latest and you have at least gcc-9 installed, it should work.

 .. note:: Please check below if you have a error like this when launching the server : ``version "GLIBCXX_3.4.26" not found``